 The Bawoorrooga Community is a place of cultural leadership – a well-known meeting place for traditional healing, Indigenous art, and knowledge of Country and homeland.

 In 2018, the community planted a ‘food forest’ orchard of 400 plants, of 30 species with support from FISH.
-Since then, Bawoorrooga has continued to expand their orchard and nursery.
+In 2022, in collaboration with Phoenix Academy, FISH delivered a horticulture program to expand Bawoorrooga’s orchard and nursery.
+As well as gaining valuable hands on horticultural skills, participants completed units towards their Certificate II in Workplace Skills.

 Since its establishment, Bawoorrooga Community has regularly hosted Aboriginal youth groups (with a focus on support for juvenile offenders) where participants are taught traditional bush skills, spirituality and connection to land.